Resonate is on a mission to remake streaming as a champion for artists and a muse for passionate fans.

 Deezer and Tidal have had to partner with telecom companies in order to survive.

 A fundamental issue with the monthly subscription model is how royalties are divided up.
 This is best described from a listener's perspective, written by one of our members:

 "Imagine that I'm listening only to my one favourite band on Spotify.
 If I pay €10/month, and Spotify takes 30%, I assume that my favourite band would receive €7.
 Well, as you probably know, that's not the case, because all the money goes to a common pot, and it is then distributed according to the total number of streams, independently of the number of users.
 So essentially, the users who are listening to more songs per month than me get to decide where my money goes."

-The Resonate mission is much more than just a question of whether artists and indie labels can make more money with us.
+The Resonate mission is much more than just a question of whether artists and independent labels can make more money with us.
 It's fairly straightforward and our profit calculator clearly demonstrates that.

 The third major problem with streaming is that it devalues art.